Privacy-Preserving Visual Localization with Event Cameras: Introduction

 \section{Introduction}

-Visual localization is a versatile localization method widely used in AR/VR that aims to find the camera pose only using image input.
-While recent visual localization methods successfully provide robust camera pose estimation in a variety of scenes~\cite{inloc,lstm_vis_loc,four_seasons,cmu_1}, privacy concerns may arise due to the requirement of image capture for localization~\cite{privacy_analysis, privacy_concern}.
-As shown in Figure~\ref{fig:teaser}, the localization service user may be concerned with sharing the current view with the service provider, which is inevitable in edge devices with a limited amount of compute (e.g. smartphones, AR glasses).
-Further concerns can arise in the observed person side, who can be unknowingly captured in the localization process of another person's camera.
-This concern in particular has been widely addressed in mobile applications by notifying when camera capture is happening~\cite{meta_quest,spectacles,japan_phone}, but mere notification is insufficient to fully alleviate the concerns of observed people.
+\IEEEPARstart{V}{isual} localization is a versatile localization method widely used in AR/VR, which aims to find the camera pose with respect to a pre-built 3D map solely using images.
+Due to the limited amount of compute and storage available in AR/VR devices, conventional systems employ \textit{client-server localization} where edge device (\textit{e.g.} smartphones, AR glasses) users transmit visual information to the service provider for localization~\cite{privacy_affine,privacy_sfm,ninjadesc}.
+While this enables effective camera pose estimation by reducing the user-side compute burden, privacy concerns arise due to the nature of image capture~\cite{privacy_analysis, privacy_concern}.
+As shown in Figure~\ref{fig:teaser}-(a), users of the localization service may be concerned with sharing the current view with the service provider.
+Further concerns can be raised by uninformed people who are observed by the user and captured in the localization process.
+Along with privacy concerns, localization systems for mobile devices demand for robust performance in a wide range of conditions including fast motion or dark scenes.

-Event cameras, which are visual sensors that only record brightness changes~\cite{survey,orig_event_camera}, have the potential to provide robust, privacy-preserving visual localization.
-Unlike normal cameras that capture the absolute scene brightness, these cameras encode brightness changes as a stream of events.
-The sensors have a high temporal resolution and dynamic range, which is beneficial for robust localization in challenging scenarios such as low lighting or fast camera motion.
-Further, as the power consumption of the sensor is far lower than normal cameras~\cite{survey}, performing machine vision using these sensors is amenable for applications in AR/VR.
-In a privacy perspective, since only a fraction of visual information is captured, the sensors can naturally hide fine-grained visual details at the expense of relatively unstable visual features compared to normal cameras.
+\IEEEpubidadjcol Event cameras are visual sensors that only record brightness \emph{changes}~\cite{survey,orig_event_camera} as a stream of events, which have the potential to provide robust, efficient, and privacy-preserving visual localization.
+As shown in Figure~\ref{fig:teaser}-(b), event cameras have a high temporal resolution and dynamic range~\cite{robust_event_tracking}, which are crucial for robust localization in challenging scenarios such as low lighting or fast camera motion.
+Further, as the power consumption is far lower than normal cameras~\cite{survey} and the form factor is becoming smaller due to recent advancements in manufacturing~\cite{event_eye,prophesee_eye,prophesee_sensor,sony}, these sensors are highly favorable for machine vision tasks in AR/VR.
+From a privacy perspective, the sensors only capture a fraction of visual information as shown in Figure~\ref{fig:teaser}, and thus an average person cannot confidently identify people solely from events.
+Nevertheless, this comes at the expense of relatively unstable visual features compared to normal cameras, making direct localization from events difficult.